Bruce J. Casino is a partner in the Government Contracts, Investigations & International Trade Practice Group in the firm's Washington, D.C. office.

 •An individual faced with a 36 count indictment in a HUD government contracts investigation.

-Civil litigation representations include:
+Civil litigation representations:

 •A privately owned U.S. manufacturer and exporter in conducting an internal investigation of tax evasion, FCPA, money laundering, Office of Foreign Asset Controls (OFAC), Patriot Act and Anti-Boycotting Act issues.